OPSEC - Protecting Your Privacy (Workshop Outline)

 Open to ALL!

-Short summary for promotion: This workshop explores how our data is collected, sold, what risks this poses, and what one can do to prevent this.
+Short summary for promotion: A Jacobs makerspace workshop that explores how our data is collected, sold, what risks this poses, and what one can do to prevent this.

 Slides: OPSEC - Presentation Slides